-But in 1980, the state’s Attorney General issued an opinion concluding that including religious options in parents’ menu of options violated the federal Constitution’s Establishment Clause.1 As a result, the Maine Legislature in 1982 passed the current law that excludes religious schools from the tuitioning system—a law prohibiting towns from paying tuition to any “sectarian” school.2 Maine’s law thus singles out families who choose religious schools, and only those families, for discrimination.
+For well over a century, parents in Maine could choose “sectarian,” or religious, schools for their children.
+But in 1980, the state’s Attorney General issued an opinion concluding that including religious choices in parents’ menu of options violated the federal Constitution’s Establishment Clause.
+As a result, the Maine Legislature in 1981 passed the current law that excludes religious schools from the tuitioning system—a law prohibiting towns from paying tuition to any “sectarian” school, which the state defines as a school that provides religious instruction.
+Maine’s law thus singles out families who choose religious schools, and only those families, for discrimination.

 IJ’s Previous Efforts to End Religious Discrimination and Vindicate Parental Liberty

 In 1997, IJ filed Bagley v.
 Town of Raymond, a lawsuit that challenged the exclusion of religious schools from Maine’s school choice program.
-The Maine Supreme Judicial Court upheld the exclusion in 1999, and the U.S. Supreme Court declined to review the decision.5
+The Maine Supreme Judicial Court upheld the exclusion in 1999, and the U.S. Supreme Court declined to review the decision.

 In September, 2002, just months after the U.S. Supreme Court declared that religiously neutral school choice programs that allow parents to freely choose among a wide array of educational options—including religious schools—are permissible under the federal constitution, IJ filed Anderson v.
 Town of Durham, again challenging Maine’s prohibition against paying tuition on behalf of families that choose religious schools.
-Sadly, in 2006, the Maine Supreme Judicial Court again rejected IJ’s claims.6 And again, the U.S. Supreme Court declined to review the decision.
+Sadly, in 2006, the Maine Supreme Judicial Court again rejected IJ’s claims.
+And again, the U.S. Supreme Court declined to review the decision.